roszakc/roszakc.me/docs/projectHub.md

 ### &#8594; SURLY Database

 SURLY (Single User Relational) database was a pair programming project created in Java to the <a href="/assets/pdf/SURLY-Specification.pdf" target="_blank" rel="noopener noreferrer">SURLY specification sheet</a>.
-We created a heap based database that could be moduarlly expanded and supported SQL commands at its core.
+We created a heap based database that could be modularly expanded and supported SQL commands at its core.

 See the project on [GitHub](https://github.com/roszakc/ClassProjectCodeExamples/tree/master/DatabaseSURLYProject)!

 ### &#8594; Sample Transcript System

 This was a small assignment where we were tasked to use Java Database Connectivity API (JDBC) to interface a mySQL database.
-The program was designed as a command line interface application and implmeneted good modularity and design.
+The program was designed as a command line interface application and implemented good modularity and design.

 See the project on [GitHub](https://github.com/roszakc/ClassProjectCodeExamples/tree/master/database_programming)!

 * * *

-### &#8594; System Utilites: `ls` and `find`
+### &#8594; System Utilities: `ls` and `find`

-This task was to create and deploy the system utilites ls and find on a virtual machine that did not have them.
+This task was to create and deploy the system utilities ls and find on a virtual machine that did not have them.
 Both were written in C with tests to prove functionality.
 Good documentation and long term functionality were a priority.

 See the project on [GitHub](https://github.com/roszakc/ClassProjectCodeExamples/tree/master/CompSystemsII_SystemUtilites)!